vPeteWalker/midway/files/files.rst

    .. figure:: images/10.png

 #.
-Repeat the steps above, except this time on the *Settings* page, click the **Use "Distributed" share/export type instead of "Standard"** box.
-This will create a Distributed share.
+To create a Distributed share, repeat the steps above, except this time on the *Settings* page, click the **Use "Distributed" share/export type instead of "Standard"** box.

 Files Analytics
 +++++++++++++++